elena-mania/Fragments-Of-Reality/README.md

 ## 🎮 About the Game

-Snapshot: A World Reimagined is an immersive first-person puzzle adventure built in Unreal Engine 5.
+Fragments Of Reality is an immersive first-person puzzle adventure built in Unreal Engine 5.
 You step into the shoes of a journalist armed with a camera, capable of transforming the world through photography.
 With each snapshot, you restore light, color, and harmony to a world that has lost its vibrance.

 ## 📸 Gameplay Overview